-- +/-printfail Print failures.
-If this option is set, failures occurring during evaluation (i.e., non-reducible demanded subexpressions) are printed.
-This is useful to see failed reductions due to partially defined functions or failed unifications.
-Inside encapsulated search (e.g., inside evaluations of findall and findfirst), failures are not printed (since they are a typical programming technique there).
-Note that this option causes some overhead in execution time and memory so that it could not be used in larger applications. - +/-allfails If this option is set, all failures (i.e., also failures on backtracking and failures of enclosing functions that fail due to the failure of an argument evaluation) are printed if the option printfail is set.
-Otherwise, only the first failure (i.e., the first non-reducible subexpression) is printed. - +/-consfail Print constructor failures.
+- +/-allfails If this option is set, all failures (i.e., also failures on backtracking and failures of enclosing functions that fail due to the failure of an argument evaluation) are printed if the option printfail is set.
+Otherwise, only the first failure (i.e., the first non-reducible subexpression) is printed. - +/-compact Reduce the size of target programs by using the parser option "--compact" (see Section 17 for details about this option). - +/-consfail Print constructor failures.
 If this option is set, failures due to application of functions with non-exhaustive pattern matching or failures during unification (application of "=:=") are shown.
 Inside encapsulated search (e.g., inside evaluations of findall and findfirst), failures are not printed (since they are a typical programming technique there).
-In contrast to the option printfail, this option creates only a small overhead in execution time and memory use - +consfail all Similarly to "+consfail", but the complete trace of all active (and just failed) function calls from the main function to the failed function are shown. - +consfail file: f Similarly to "+consfail all", but the complete fail trace is stored in the file f.
+In contrast to the option printfail, this option creates only a small overhead in execution time and memory use. - +consfail all Similarly to "+consfail", but the complete trace of all active (and just failed) function calls from the main function to the failed function are shown. - +consfail file: f Similarly to "+consfail all", but the complete fail trace is stored in the file f.
 This option is useful in non-interactive program executions like web scripts. - +consfail int Similarly to "+consfail all", but after each failure occurrence, an interactive mode for exploring the fail trace is started (see help information in this interactive mode).
-When the interactive mode is finished, the program execution proceeds with a failure. - +/-compact Reduce the size of target programs by using the parser option "--compact" (see Section 18 for details about this option). - +/-interactive Turn on/off the interactive mode.
-In the interactive mode, the next non-deterministic value is computed only when the user requests it.
-Thus, one has also the possibility to terminate the enumeration of all values after having seen some values.
-The default value for this option can be set in the configuration file ".pakcsrc" (initially, the interactive mode is turned off). - +/-first Turn on/off the first-only mode.
-In the first-only mode, only the first value of the main expression is printed (instead of all values). - +/-profile Profile mode.
-If the profile mode is on, then information about the number of calls, failures, exits etc. are collected for each function during the debug mode (see above) and shown after the complete execution (additionaly, the result is stored in the file prog.profile where prog is the current main program).
-The profile mode has no effect outside the debug mode.
+When the interactive mode is finished, the program execution proceeds with a failure. - below Debug mode.
+In the debug mode, one can trace the evaluation of an expression, setting spy points (break points) etc. (see the commands for the debug mode described below). - +/-echo Turn on/off echoing of commands.
+If echoing is on, each command is printed again on the standard output.
+This is useful to show or evaluate the output of scripts which call PAKCS and run it with a given list of commands. - +/-first Turn on/off the first-only mode.
+In the first-only mode, only the first value of the main expression is printed (instead of all values).